-Tom Brady is considered, by many experts and fans alike, to be the greatest NFL quarterback in history.
+Brady is considered, by many experts and fans alike, to be the greatest NFL quarterback in history.
+In February, he led the Tampa Bay Buccaneers to victory against the Kansas City Chiefs in Super Bowl LV, which marked Brady's seventh overall NFL championship win in a 21-year career.
 But there was a time when Brady wasn't even sure if he'd ever get the chance to play quarterback in the NFL.

-"Twenty years ago, I was a sixth-round [NFL Draft] choice from the University of Michigan who wasn't sure he was going to get drafted at all," Brady wrote this week in an essay for The Players' Tribune.
+"Twenty years ago, I was a sixth-round [NFL Draft] choice from the University of Michigan who wasn't sure he was going to get drafted at all," Brady wrote in a 2020 essay for The Players' Tribune.

 "When the call finally came," Brady wrote about the moment the Patriots alerted him that he'd been drafted, "I packed up all my things and moved to the other side of the country."